dylan-ross/hometender/README.md

 #### MVP
 - Cocktail search by name
-- Search results will be image, and hidden recipe and glassware type of cocktail
+- Search results will be an image, and a hidden recipe and glassware type for the cocktail
-- addEventListener to images to reveal recipes and glassware types
+- Interact with images to reveal recipes and glassware types
-- max three cocktail images on screen at one time
+- Max three cocktail images on screen at one time
 - Use flex-box to create responsive design

 #### PostMVP